coryodaniel/bonny/README.md

   {K8s.Conn, :from_file, ["~/.kube/config", [context: "optional-alternate-context"]]}
 ```

+If you've used `mix bonny.init` to generate your config, it created a `YourOperator.Conn` module for you.
+You can edit that instead.

 3. If RBAC is enabled, you must have permissions for creating and modifying `CustomResourceDefinition`, `ClusterRole`, `ClusterRoleBinding` and `ServiceAccount`.
 4. Generate a manifest `mix bonny.gen.manifest` and install it using kubectl `kubectl apply -f manifest.yaml`